akeneo/sfcc-helpcenter/content/md/first-steps/trigger.md

 ![Connector jobs history](../img/sfcc-jobs-history.png)

-Here, you will find the list of jobs that have been executed until now.
-You could check the status of each job while browsing this list.
+Here, you will find the list of jobs that have been executed until that point.
+You can check the status of each job in this list.

 ![Connector jobs history page](../img/sfcc-jobs-history-page.png)